Travel to Ireland

 - Student status letter available from SIMS On-line

 - Health insurance to cover the duration of the visit.
 Insurance is available from the Post Office, large supermarkets or various providers online.
 The insurance company will provide you with a letter or certificate to include with your application.

-- Proof of accommodation: this will be the booking for the hotel or other accommodation you will be staying at.
+- Proof of accommodation: this will be the booking for the hotel or other accommodation where you will be staying.
 It is easy to find hotels that make bookings either with a small deposit or no fee at all, so book with one of these.

 - Letter of invitation (if applicable).
 If you are visiting friends or family, they will need to write you a letter inviting you to come and visit.
 This should either be in English or in the language of the country you are visiting.
 If they are providing you with food and / or accommodation, the letter should state this as well.

 - Proof of financial means.
 You should provide bank statements covering the last 3 months.